Probabilistic deconstruction of a theory of gravity, Part I: flat space: Stochastic process in JT gravity

 where $T_{j,k}=T_{j}-T_{k}$ are differences in proper times $T_j$ associated with $x_j$.
 We consider an increasing sequence of times, \ie $T_{j+1,j} \geq 0$ for $1 \leq j \leq n-1$.

-Now, let us consider conditions under which the joint probability distributions $p(x_1)=q(x_1)$ and $p_{T_{n,n-1},\dotsc,T_{21}}(x_n,\dotsc,x_1)$ for $n\geq 2$ arising from \eqref{qn} via the saddle-point approximation form a Markov process as was defined by \eqref{Mcon1}, \eqref{Mcon2}.
-The two-point probability kernel is given by \be \mu_{T}(x_2; x_1)={p_T(x_2, x_1) \ov p(x_1)}={f_T(z_{21}) \ov \text{vol}(\HH)}, \ee where the finite kernel $f_{T}(z_{21})\equiv p_{T}(x_2, x_1)\text{vol}(\tSL(2,\RR))$ appears in the integral of $q_{T}(x_2, x_1)$ as\footnote{In the second equality of \eqref{fTdef}, we have used $\int \calD x=\int \calD z dt$ in terms of relative coordinates $(z,t)$ with respect to some arbitrary point.
+Now, let us consider conditions under which the joint probability distributions $p(dx_1)=q(dx_1)$ and $p_{T_{n,n-1},\dotsc,T_{21}}(dx_n,\dotsc,dx_1)$ for $n\geq 2$ arising from integrals of \eqref{qn} via the saddle-point approximation form a Markov process as was defined by \eqref{Mcon1}, \eqref{Mcon2}.
+In extracting joint probability distributions as such, there is one subtlety specific to our system: namely the ${1 \ov 2}$ factor appearing in \eqref{qn} corresponds to taking a quantum superposition of two classically exclusive possibilities of the particle going ``up" or ``down", and should not enter the definition of joint probability distributions in the classical limit.
+In other words we have, as slightly modified from the prototype formula \eqref{extractp},

+(See Figure \ref{fig: regions} for a depiction of the pair-wise relative regions $3$ and $4$.)
+Taking this into account, we extract from the total integral of the two-event quantum distribution\footnote{In the second equality of \eqref{fTdef}, we have used $\int \calD x=\int \calD z dt$ in terms of relative coordinates $(z,t)$ with respect to some arbitrary point.
 We will use this repeatedly in our evaluation of integrals.}